 These Lightroom templates come with the program.

-You can also create your own custom templates and save them as User Templates.
+You can also create your custom templates and save them as User Templates.
 These will appear in the section underneath the Lightroom Templates in the panel.

 Lightroom gives you several options for different sizes of contact sheets.
-For example, a 4 x 4 contact sheet, a 5 x 9 contact sheet, etc. This doesn’t refer to the size of the print but to the number of columns and rows in the contact sheet.
+For example, a 4 x 4 contact sheet, a 5 x 9 contact sheet, etc. This doesn’t refer to the print size but to the number of columns and rows in the contact sheet.

 You can control which images appear in the contact sheet.
-Choose an option from the drop-down menu on the toolbar.
+Choose an option from the drop-down menu in the toolbar.
 This is right above the bottom film strip.
 If the toolbar is not visible, hit “T.” I have chosen Selected Photos to control the images I want on the contact sheet.

-Click on the first image and then Shift + click on the last image, or select All Film Strip Photos under Use: in the toolbar.
+Click on the first image, hold down Shift, and click on the last image.
+Or you can select All Film Strip Photos beside Use in the toolbar.
 You can also select flagged images.

-You can change the paper size of your print and still keep the number of rows and columns you have selected.
+You can also change the paper size of your print and still keep the number of rows and columns you have selected.
 If you choose more images than the template can accommodate, the images will roll over onto another page.

 Click on the Page Setup button at the bottom of the template panel.
-Select the paper size you would like to print your Lightroom contact sheet on.
+And select the paper size you want to print your Lightroom contact sheet on.
 I usually choose Letter Size.

 Step 3: How to Decide on the Image Layout

 On the right panel of the Lightroom workspace, you have tools to adjust the settings for your contact sheet.
 This includes layout and page styles.
 In the top panel under layout style, choose Single Image/Contact Sheet.

 Then you have some options for Image Settings: